jugmac00/flask-reuploaded/docs/installation.rst

 Migration Guide From 'Flask-Uploads'
 ------------------------------------

-This package is a drop-in replacement of unmaintained `Flask-Uploads`.
+This package is a drop-in replacement for the unmaintained `Flask-Uploads` package.
-If you have used `Flask-Uploads` and want to migrate to `Flask-Reuploaded`:
+If you have used `Flask-Uploads` and want to migrate to `Flask-Reuploaded`,

 .. code-block:: bash